humam-hossain/Java/nsu/CGPA Calculator/README.md

 rHboxNameIdInfo.setAlignment(Pos.CENTER);
 ```

 Two labels are created for label "Name: " and "ID: " and two labels will contain the value of user input name and id.
 Then all four label will be be added to a HBox layout with gap between each label HBOX_GAP which is 30.
-HBox layout will add name label, name, id, id label in order.
+HBox layout will add name label, name, id label, id in order.
 All labels will be centered in the layout using setAlignment method with the argument Pos.CENTER.

 ### Course Title Layout
 ![course title](IMG_20220512_224848.jpg)